Simularia/medea/README.md

 ## Meteorological output file

-Output meteorological file, specified in the toml configuration file with the key `windoutputfile`, will be in the '.csv' format and it will contain all input information and all the computed emission factor or emission values (according to the selected scheme), for all specified sources and species defined in the same configuration file.
+Output meteorological file, specified in the toml configuration file with the key `windOutputFile`, will be in the '.csv' format and it will contain all input information and all the computed emission factor or emission values (according to the selected scheme), for all specified sources and species defined in the same configuration file.

 ## Configuration file
 The configuration file is in the toml format (see https://toml.io/en/): an example of this file is `config.toml`.